 Many store sell “seed starting mix” or seed starting pellets.
 Typically this is not much more than a more expensive version of peat moss or lightweight potting soil.
 Can you start seeds in potting soil?
 Usually, yes.

 Personally I have had good luck using regular (good quality) potting mix.
 Cheap potting mixes that are mostly wood chips do not work well to germinate seeds.
 If the potting mix has a lot of wood chips, it’s best to filter them out.
 I like to use a mix that has enough peat moss or coco coir to help hold moisture levels just right.

 Most seed starting mixes have three important parts (some only have the first two):

 - peat moss or coir which is soft, fine, and fluffy to hold moisture (some seed starting kits use peat pellets only: they work okay but might get too soggy).

 - vermiculite or perlite (the little white pieces) to allow air to the roots and help drainage

-- compost or plant food/fertilizer, which provides nutrients to help the plants grow stronger after they have sprouted.
-If your compost or potting soil has lots of larger pieces of wood chips etc, it wont work as well for seeds (straining out the big pieces helps).
+- compost or plant food/fertilizer, which provides nutrients to help the plants grow stronger after germinating.
+If your compost or potting soil has lots of larger pieces of wood chips etc, it probably won’t work well to germinate seeds (straining out the big pieces helps).

 If your mix does not contain compost or fertilizer, it helps to add a small amount once the seedlings have grown a bit and produced their second set of leaves (first set of “true” leaves).
 This page has a good tutorial on mixing your own seed starting mix if you’d like.